UACCM

 2. Subsidized Federal Direct Loans

-After the institutional refund has been credited in the specified order, any remaining amount will be returned to the student in a post-withdrawal disbursement within 30 days.
+After an R2T4 calculation has been performed and the institutional refund has been credited in the specified order, any remaining amount will be returned to the student in a post-withdrawal disbursement within 30 days.

 In certain cases, the student may owe funds directly to the Department of Education.
-The Financial Aid Office will be contact the Department of Education within 45 days to report the portion of funds owed by the student.
-Student’s must make payment arrangements with the Department of Education after those 45 days to remain eligible for future Title IV aid.
-Failure to do so will prevent student’s from being eligible for additional Title IV funds at all colleges.
+The Financial Aid Office will contact the Department of Education within 45 days to report the portion of funds owed by the student.
+Students must make payment arrangements with the Department of Education after those 45 days to remain eligible for future Title IV aid.
+Failure to do so will prevent students from being eligible for additional Title IV funds at all colleges.

 UACCM makes this information available on the college’s website and a written copy may be obtained in the Financial Aid Office.
 Examples of worksheets for the Return of Title IV Funds policy may also be obtained by contacting the Financial Aid Office.

-For students who completely withdraw before federal aid is disbursed in the term, the Financial Aid Office will conduct an analysis of the students file to determine if there is any aid “that could have been disbursed.”
-If there is aid “that could have been disbursed” then an R2T4 calculation will be done to determine the students’ eligibility for a post-withdrawal disbursement.
-In the event of a post-withdrawal disbursement, the Financial Aid and Student Accounts Office will ensure the student receives all Title IV funds.
-If there is not aid “that could have been disbursed” that will be documented and a copy of the students’ withdrawal form will be kept in the student’s file.
+For students who completely withdraw before federal aid is disbursed in the term and have charges assessed, the Financial Aid Office will conduct an analysis of the student’s file to determine if there is any aid “that could have been disbursed.”
+If there is aid “that could have been disbursed” then an R2T4 calculation will be done to determine the student’s eligibility for a post-withdrawal disbursement.
+In the event of a post-withdrawal disbursement, the Financial Aid and Student Accounts Office will ensure the student receives all Title IV funds or they are applied to the student’s account.
+If the student has no outstanding charges, there is a 14-day waiting period for the student to accept the post-withdrawal disbursement before it is disbursed to the student.
+Failure to notify the Financial Aid Office within the 14-day period will result in the post-withdrawal disbursement being canceled and no disbursement will be made.
+If there is no aid “that could have been disbursed” that will be documented, and a copy of the student’s withdrawal form will be kept in the student’s file.
 If a student has no aid “that could have been disbursed” then it is mathematically impossible for the student to be eligible for a post-withdrawal disbursement.